 During inspection, Kunkel’s crew noticed areas where the original color and acrylic sealer remained intact.
 Elsewhere, on about half the area, both the color and sealer had totally worn off.

-Kunkel’s team set about cleaning the surface by scrubbing it with a Simple Green and water solution and a deck brush to loosen dirt and residue.
-Then the area was rinsed clean with a robust 4,000-psi pressure wash and dried for about 24 hours.
+Kunkel’s team set about cleaning the surface by scrubbing it with a Simple Green and water solution.
+They then used a deck brush to loosen dirt and residue.
+They then rinced the area clean with a robust 4,000-psi pressure wash and dried for about 24 hours.

 For the color-refresh part of the project, the crew protected the surrounding brick, driveway, landscape and grass from overspray.
 They then applied one saturated coat of a light charcoal Liquid Colored Antique Concrete Stain from Direct Colors with a garden-grade plastic pump sprayer.

 The surface dried again for about 24 hours.
 At this point, it was evident that the remaining acrylic sealer wasn’t flaking and was still well bonded to the concrete surface.
-Due to the mineral spirits carrier in the stain, the material bonds to both the exposed concrete and the existing sealer, so stripping the remaining sealer wasn’t necessary, Kunkel says.
+Due to the mineral spirits carrier in the stain, the material bonds to both the exposed concrete and the existing sealer.
+This means stripping the remaining sealer wasn’t necessary, Kunkel says.